FactoryXCode/MfPack/MfPack/Samples/XAudio2Player/README.md

   low latency etc.

 This sample has 3 levels.
-  - Sample 1 plays formats like wav, mp3 and flac.
+  - Sample 1 Plays formats like wav, mp3 and flac.
 It shows you the basics of using XAudio2.
     The sample uses the MfPeakMeter component.
 This requires that you install the MfComponents.
     In your projectsettings you must add ..MfPack\Samples\MfComponents in the project options searchpath.
  -  Sample 2 implements the IXAudio2VoiceCallback and has a pitch control.
- -  Sample 3 uses threadsafe events, instead of messages and shows how to implement effects and a progressbar to jump back and forward while playing.
+ -  Sample 3 uses threadsafe events, instead of messages.
+ -  Sample 4 Shows how to implement effects and a progressbar.

 NOTES:
  - This release is updated for compiler version 17 up to 34.